robertbrook/the-island/the-island.md

 I felt light, kept up in the water.
 Floating in a sort of very pale blue, not like any water I had seen before.
 I suppose I must have been coming towards the shore.
 I did not panic.
 The form moved towards me.
 The blue water became white.
 It came close again - and a hand and then an arm came down to the water.
 With a light grasp, I was lifted up.
 The white water became the sky.
 Suddenly heavy, out of the water, my eyes closed again.

 I rose as the sun rose, dripping light.
 A strong single arm had taken me easily from the water and put me down quietly at the foot of the little raft, or canoe, or what-it-was.
 I laid on one side, able only to glance up against the light.
 I felt almost as though I had been pulled back from something I would rather have continued into.
+The sun resolved into lamp-light, coming from some place above me but behind some other shape.

 We began to move, though quite how I could not make out.
 A figure sat high above me on the little raft, guiding us towards the flat shore.
 It seemed wholly still, making no movement or sound.
 It wore one piece of clothing; something like a close-fitting cloak or long cape, which hung down low about the wearer's ankle.
 Presumably it was holding a tiller beneath this, but I could not see.
+I could not see the lamp itself, but a soft light showed the edges of whatever thing we travelled on.

 I may have spoken, or even just tried to speak - though if I had made no sound I could not tell, or I cannot remember.
 Even if I had, the figure made no response and no movement toward me.
 We approached the shore, the water becoming entirely transparent.
 As the flat sand came towards us, instead of the waves breaking, the surface of the sea was like a pond, entirely still.

 Our little vessel seemed to slip from the surface of the sea onto the surface of the land.
 The figure was standing.
 The figure appeared on the sand and I followed, pulled up by some relaxed force.
 Despite everything that happened, I felt quiet and at rest.
 The noise of the sea seemed far off.
 I was on a beach, not on a beach.
 I had left the sea, almost.

 The strand stretched out in both directions, equally flat and un-interrupted by rocks or weed from the sea.
 We seemed the only people there - almost the only ones who had ever been there.
 I looked down and saw my footprints being swallowed again by the sand.
 Wherever we walked we left no trace.
+The lamp-light led the figure and the figure in turn led me.

+Behind me the sea was very quiet, almost as though there was no tide or waves.
+The colour of the sea and the colour of the sky merged together; the stars above mirrored in the surface below.
+In front was the beginnings of an island: the sand leading to a surprisingly straight line of low trees.
+There were no lights anywhere, nor any sound, save for the stars and the sea.

 The figure stood again at the foot of several regular dunes, which rose only a little from the beach.
 Short grass and salty plants sat beside a thin path.
 I followed, not knowing where we were approaching but feeling no concern.
 I had no wish to look for the boat.
 I had no wish to be anywhere but where I was - even though I had no idea where it was I had been brought, or what might be behind the dunes.

 The figure always stayed some short way beyond me, as though marking some limit beyond which I could or should not come, or some space into which it preferred me not to put myself.
 It made no gesture, but seemed intent that I come with it.
 It was not insistent, but compelling.
-I did not feel threatened, but I did feel that the figure was clearly stronger than me: after all, it had pulled me from the water quite easily with one arm.
+I did not feel threatened, but I did feel that the figure was clearly stronger than me: after all, it had lifted me clear from the water quite easily with one arm.

 Thinking of it now, I cannot remember ever having seen the figure move, though clearly it cannot have stayed ... we must have travelled without me noticing, or having my mind fixed on some other thing.
 Perhaps I had my eyes closed from time to time.
+Perhaps I had been looking down at the path in the dark to check my way.
 Perhaps I couldn't tell how the time passed, or if it had passed at all.

 The air was again quite still.
 There was a light salt of the sea, though little else.
 The dunes rose and fell evenly for a way, then thicker grasses came up beside the path.
 One last dune parted us from the memory of the sea and we passed into a path approaching a line of short, dark-green shrubs.
 The figure stood beneath a tree, where the path came near to it.
 The path tended upward for a little way, the trees gathering close to it, so close that the figure dipped a little now and then.